Community Detection with the Map Equation and Infomap: Theory and Applications: The map equation for higher-order networks

 where $\upsilon_{u^A u^A} = \sum_{v} w_{u^A v^A}$.

 \paragraph{\textbf{Intra-layer links and inter-layer relax-rate.}} In most cases, empirical inter-layer links are not provided.
 To relax the layer constraints and allow the random walker to move without inter-layer links, the map equation introduces a relax rate parameter $r$ (\cref{fig:multilayer-models}c).
 In this model, the random walker follows intra-layer links with a probability $1-r$ and moves between layers with a probability $r$.
-The transition probabilities become
+With the Kronecker delta $\delta$, the transition probabilities become